 Pioneer Hotel (Now an office building)

-100 N Stone.
-In 1970, the Pioneer Hotel was severely damaged by an arson fire that killed 29 people and the area above the false ceiling was allegedly used as a morgue after the fire.
+In 1970, the Pioneer Hotel was severely damaged by an arson fire that killed 29 people, and the area above the false ceiling was allegedly used as a morgue after the fire.
 These deaths have spawned the legend that there are many ghosts haunting the hotel.
 Unexplained screams and groans have been reported, as well as sounds of unexplained footsteps in the halls.
-Many times the sounds have been said to be heard below the false ceiling.
+Many times the sounds have been heard below the false ceiling.

 The ghost of an angry mountain lion chases visitors out of Sabino Canyon.

-88 E. Broadway.
 There were several ghosts reported at this location.
 One ghost was a Texas rancher who came to Tucson in pursuit of this cheating wife.
 He found his wife and shot her, then he returned to Room 822 in the Santa Rita Hotel and hung himself.
-This ghost, named "Ferguson"** manipulated lights and sound in the hotel.
+This ghost, named "Ferguson," manipulated lights and sound in the hotel.
 Many of the ghosts here were children.
 One ghost was a little boy who, when running around the pool, slipped and drowned.
-A is a light came on in the tower, at times, though no one ever turned one on.
+Another reported haunting is a light came on in the tower, at times, though no one ever turned one on.
 Sometimes the light was golden, sometimes it was green.
-NOTE: The Santa Rita Hotel building was torn down in August 2009.

 Tucson High Magnet School